How to make dog poop quickly

 Dogs will often do their business while out on a walk, but you could also play some games like fetch, tug-of-war, or anything else to help hasten the process.

 As the old saying goes, “when you have to go, you have to go.”
 The same is true for dogs.

-Does he typically go number two in the morning or in the evening?
+Does he typically go number two in the morning or the evening?
 Maybe both?
 How long does it usually take for his body to process food after a meal?

 For example, let's say your dog normally goes to the bathroom twice each day, and he usually poops about an hour after eating.

 Eventually, You Can Train the Dog to Poop on Command

 To make a dog poop quicker will take time, so don't rush it.
-Once your dog is on a regular bathroom schedule and you've found a quite a place for his potty break, you can start training your dog to poop on command.
+Once your dog is on a regular bathroom schedule and you've found quite a place for his potty break, you can start training your dog to poop on command.

 When your dog squats to poop, use a cue word (like “Doody”) to help him understand what you want him to do.
 After your pup does his business, reward him with praise and treats.
 This will show the dog what you're expecting of him and reinforce this behavior.

 Eventually, your dog will realize that your cue word means you want him to do his business.

 Don't get too excited, however: this training will take a lot of time and patience.